Post Offices in towns and villages, mid-20th century

 The town sorting office

 Our local sorting office, which was a brick-built building with no obvious windows, was in a back street.
 There was no mechanisation: every piece of mail had to be scrutinised and sorted by hand.
-Our mail was delivered from our local sorting office and there were two deliveries every weekday and one on Saturday mornings.
+Mail was delivered from our local sorting office and there were two deliveries every weekday and one on Saturday mornings.
 There was no Sunday delivery.

 Village post offices